Boavizta/boaviztapi/docs/docs/FUNCTIONNAL/usage.md

 ##### Time ratio per load

 Time per load is expressed as a time ratio.
 It doesn't matter the duration nor the units since the ratio can be extrapolated to any duration.
-It will be extrapolated to the duration given by the user or by the default duration.

 | LOAD      | high (100%)  | medium (50%)  | low (10%)  | idle |  off  |
 |-----------|--------------|---------------|------------|------|-------|